austin-hart-pols/02-data/README.md

-# Week 1: Intro to scientific inquiry
+# Week 2: Data and Measurement

 ### Agenda

-- Purpose of the course
+- Link between quality of findings and data
-- "Basement Tapes" discussion
+- Modes of collection
-- Syllabus
+- Sampling, error, and bias
-- Logic and structure of empirical research
+- Measurement and error